Marist-Innovation-Lab/PasitheaHoneypot/README.md

 ```
 After Pasithea has been deployed, any attempt on the API Honeypot will be logged in a '~' delimited log file named API.log in the src folder.
 If you would like to run Paisthea in the background, check out [screen]!
 If you would like to have Paisthea run on boot add the path to your runAPIrest.sh file to your `/etc/rc.local` file.

+† NOTE: this install script will attempt to install the nessecary dependancys for Pasithea as well as the honeypot itself.
+IF the installation fails, please ensure you have the latest version of java installed.

 [screen]: https://help.ubuntu.com/community/Screen